grawity/accdb/Filters.md

 be an absolute date in `YYYY-MM-DD` format, or a relative date like `now` or `now±D`.

+Experimental: If name is `*`, all attributes' values are checked.

 ### ITEM

 Syntax: `ITEM <number>`